gophergala/application-framework/README.md

 I used a nice preformatted text because templates are more clean and readable (see [templates/style.html](https://github.com/gophergala/application-framework/blob/master/templates/style.html))

 Of course this things can be do better.

+**Included modules**

+Minimal modules list (but compile even are removed too):
+- mod_login autenticate user,init session, set cookie, launch mod_index
+- mod_index make main page and show menus

+For demo puposes i put some simple modules:
+- mod_checkUser show forms using,search a user in database
+- mod_showPersons show some persons informations from a database
+- mod addPerson add a person into a database and call showPerson module
+- mod_ajax show integration of a simple ajax module who show a clock

+** Enjoy! **